Nicknamely/hyprland-kickstarter/README.md

 - Supply non-executable scripts to assist with initial ricing (e.g., screenshotting with grim and slurp).
 - Offer scripts for quick setup.
 - Include troubleshooting tips and common fixes.
+- Provide comprehensive comments to help with configuration (partially explaining stuff) but encourage reading the wiki.

 ## Contributing
 Feel free to open issues, suggest improvements, or submit pull requests.